clevercode/roomies/README.markdown

 cd ~/.pow && ln -s path/to/roomies roomies && cd -
 ```

+### Notes

-The app will run without Pow, however some things like TypeKit fonts, mailer
+- The app will run without Pow, however some things like TypeKit fonts, mailer
 links, and OAuth redirects will not work because they assume that the app is at
 http://roomies.dev

-Gem dependencies will be installed into vendor/ruby, this means we don't need
+- Gem dependencies will be installed into vendor/ruby, this means we don't need
 RVM gemsets.

-Gem binaries are linked into the bin/ directory.
+- Gem binaries are linked into the bin/ directory.
 Use them in place of the system
 gems.

-**Example:**
 ``` sh
 bin/rake
 bin/mailcatcher